 We are committed to serving the community with integrity, impartiality, sensitivity, and professionalism.
-Of basic importance to the department is that it is an integral part of a church-related educational institution, which respects and recognizes the individual dignity of all persons.
-We expect our entire team to treat all people with respect and compassion.
+Of basic importance to the department is being an integral part of a church-related educational institution, which respects and recognizes the individual dignity of all persons.
+We expect our officers to treat all people with respect and compassion.

-The Wittenberg University Department of Public Safety is housed in the lower level of Recitation Hall Annex on the university campus.
-It provides police patrol and dispatch services to the University District, 24 hours a day, seven days a week, 52 weeks a year.
-We continually review and adjust our support to ensure that we meet the changing needs of the university community.
+The Wittenberg University Police Division is housed in the lower level of Recitation Hall Annex on the university campus.
+It provides security and patrol services to the University District, 24 hours a day, and 365 days a year.
+We continually review and adjust our patrols to ensure that we meet the changing needs of the university.